coinmetrics/grin-fullnode/README.md

 ## Security

-This image builds binaries from sources downloaded from https://github.com/mimblewimble/grin.
+The default image builds binaries from sources downloaded from https://github.com/mimblewimble/grin.
+There's also official_binary image which uses official binaries from Releases section of https://github.com/mimblewimble/grin.

-Image is built on Coin Metrics infrastructure.
+The default image is built on Coin Metrics infrastructure.
+The official_binary image is built on shared Gitlab CI runners provided by Gitlab.com.
 [CI logs](https://gitlab.com/coinmetrics/fullnodes/grin/pipelines)

 ## License